szmulder/DotNetApiGatewayIam/README.md

 ### How to use it
 See the TestConsoleApp.
 Project
-You just need change the value in the appsettings.json and you should able to do test on your local computer
+You just need change the value in the appsettings.json and you should able to do test from your local computer

 Or